504 Plan vs IEP in New Jersey: Which One Does Your Child Actually Need?

 For an IEP under N.J.A.C.
 6A:14-3.5, your child must:

-2. Because of that disability, need specially designed instruction (not just accommodations)
+- Because of that disability, need special education and related services (not just accommodations)

 For a 504 plan, the bar is lower: a physical or mental impairment that substantially limits one or more major life activities.
-A child with well-controlled ADHD who is passing all classes might qualify for a 504 but not an IEP.
+A child with well-controlled ADHD who is passing all classes might qualify for a 504 if the impairment substantially limits a major life activity, but not an IEP.
 A child with ADHD whose disability causes a significant gap in academic performance may qualify for both — and the IEP will typically offer more.

-If your child qualifies for an IEP, they also have 504 rights by definition.
+If your child qualifies for an IEP, they may also be protected under Section 504.
 The reverse is not true.

 504 Plan for ADHD in New Jersey

-ADHD qualifies for a 504 plan under "Other Health Impairment" (OHI) in the Section 504 framework.
+ADHD may support a 504 plan when it substantially limits a major life activity; Section 504 does not use IDEA's "Other Health Impairment" (OHI) classification.
 Common 504 accommodations for ADHD include: extended time on tests, preferential seating, reduced-distraction testing environment, chunked assignments, movement breaks, and check-in/check-out with a staff member.

 However, if your child with ADHD is falling significantly behind academically, experiencing behavior difficulties, or not making progress despite accommodations, a 504 plan is likely insufficient.
 Under N.J.A.C.
-6A:14, a child with ADHD classified under OHI who needs specialized reading instruction, a behavior intervention plan, or structured organizational skills instruction is entitled to an IEP — not just accommodations.
+6A:14, a child with ADHD classified under OHI who needs specialized reading instruction, a behavior intervention plan, or structured organizational skills instruction may qualify for an IEP when the state eligibility criteria are met — not just accommodations.

 New Jersey's classification rate for OHI (which includes ADHD) is among the factors driving its 17.35% overall classification rate.
 Districts know this population well.
 If the school is steering toward a 504 for your child with ADHD and you believe specialized instruction is needed, you have the right to formally request a CST evaluation in writing.